 As we get older, our bodies change.
 We may not be as fast or as strong as we once were.
 We may lose some of our hair, get wrinkles, or experience skin conditions.
 But these physical changes are only a part of aging.
-Just as importantly, we also change mentally and emotionally.
+Just as significantly, we also change mentally and emotionally.

 Life Stages: Our Minds Change As We Get Older

-Our outlooks and passions shift as age.
+Our outlooks and passions shift as we age.

 We may forget things more easily, and it may take us longer to learn new information.

 This is because the part of the brain that stores memories declines in function as we age.